 Open Areas of Consideration: Nationwide Excepted.
 This includes:

 - All currently employed full-time permanent and indefinite personnel of the Texas Army National Guard.

 - All current members of the Army National Guard and individuals eligible for membership in the Texas Army National Guard.

-Appointment Factors: This is a Permanent Excepted Position open to Enlisted members ranks Not to Exceed E-7.
+Appointment Factors: This is a Permanent Excepted Position opened to Officers NTE O-3, Warrant Officer NTE W-5 or Enlisted NTE E-8.
 This is a Bargaining Unit position.